-The Company's financial instruments are primarily composed of marketable debt securities, commercial-term trade payables, grower advances, and notes receivable, as well as long-term notes receivables and debt instruments.
-For short-term instruments, the historical carrying amount estimates their fair value.
+The Company's financial instruments are primarily composed of marketable securities, commercial-term trade payables, grower advances, and notes receivable, as well as long-term notes receivables and debt instruments.
+For short-term instruments, the historical carrying amount approximates the fair value of the instrument.
 Fair values for long-term financial instruments not readily marketable are estimated based upon discounted future cash flows at prevailing market interest rates.
-Based on these assumptions, management believes the fair market values of the Company's financial instruments are not materially different from their recorded amounts as of August 28, 2011.
+Based on these assumptions, management believes the fair market values of the Company's financial instruments are not materially different from their recorded amounts as of November 27, 2011 or November 28, 2010.